threefoldtecharchive/0-templates/templates/zeroboot_racktivity_host/README.md

 This template is responsible for managing a zeroboot host with Racktivity power management.
 Through this template, one can manage the power state and boot configuration of the host.

+Make sure the robot has a route to the host's Racktivity device.

 ### Schema:

 - zerobootClient: zeroboot Jumpscale client instance name